rrosajp/Bouncing-Trump/README.md

 # Bouncing Trump
-This is one of the may ["dumb projects"](https://dumbprojects.com) that I have created.
+This is one of the many ["dumb projects"](https://dumbprojects.com) that I have created.
 It was built based on [this tutorial](https://github.com/rembound/html5-canvas-images).

 [Bouncing Trump](https://bouncingtrump.com)